jonkristian/alko/README.md

 ## Manual or via HACS
 If you're using HACS you can add this repo as a custom repository and install, otherwise download or clone and copy the folder `custom_components/alko` into your `custom_components/`.
 Be sure to restart.

+## Installing a working app
+As stated in [issue #2](https://github.com/jonkristian/alko/issues/2), it is not possible to extract the credentials from recent AL-KO InTouch app (probably since version 4.0.0).
+In order to extract the credentials from the app, you need to download an older app version.

+- Download and install older InTouch app from the any APK mirrors website.
+If you have the "official" InTouch app from Google Play installed, remember to unsinstall it first.
+Tested and confirmed on v3.4.2 version downloaded from APKPure.
+Unfortunately, only .xapk file is available there, so you need to download APKPure app itself and then install InTouch v3.4.2 using the APKPure app.
+- Log in to the app and enter "My devices" tab (to make sure that the app downloaded devices information).
+- Proceed with further instructions below regarding token extraction using adb and intouch-credentials.sh script.

 ## Finding secret and tokens (Android only | Requires adb)
 The AL-KO API is unfortunately not open for 3rd party applications.
 In order for this component to work you will have to have set up the AL-KO inTOUCH app and a [working adb connection to your phone](https://developer.android.com/studio/command-line/adb).
 To extract your secret and tokens I've created a very simple and crude script that will output these in the terminal.
 - Download [intouch-credentials.sh](https://raw.githubusercontent.com/jonkristian/alko/master/tools/intouch-credentials.sh) (located in tools folder).